Local

 homes for sale in montezuma county colorado

 Home to most of the Ute Mountain Ute Tribe with its headquarters at Towaoc, CO.
 Approximately one third of Montezuma County’s 2,040 square miles is privately owned, one third is tribal land and the remaining third is federally managed lands.
-Tourism is a main driver of the county economy although agriculture and business have increased in recent years.
+Whether you are looking for real estate in Cortez CO, Dolores CO, or Mancos CO, Montezuma County provides excellent opportunities for both residential and commercial use properties.

 MONTEZUMA COUNTY INCLUDES THE FOLLOWING CITIES AND TOWNS